LukaszMalucha/Springboard-Insights/readme.md

 Django App that allows user to:

-1. Scrape and clean course data from Springboardcourses.ie.
+1. Scrape and clean course data from Springboardcourses.ie - manually or with scheduled task
 2. Load course data to postgres db.
 2. Interact with data through Vue.js fronted or directly through Django REST backend.